ThomasRambaud/jQuery-Ultimate-Burger-Menu/README.md

         hideOnBodyClick: true, // hide the burger menu when clicking outside
         showFromWidth: 0, // show the burger menu if window width >= 0
         showUntilWidth: 640, // hide the burger menu if window width >= 640
-        translate: false // if set to true, the page is translated when the menu is displayed, so the menu is not on top of the page but beside it.
+        translate: false, // if set to true, the page is translated when the menu is displayed, so the menu is not on top of the page but beside it.
+        overlay: false // allows setting a semi-transparent background over the page when displayed.
+Values are false or an hexadecimal color (ex : overlay: '#434343')
     });